 The Healthcare Office Skills Certificate of Proficiency is available for any student who successfully completes one semester of office skills related to healthcare.
 The student exits with entry-level skills for employment as a data entry operator, medical file clerk, secretary, or receptionist in a health care facility.

 NOTE: Technical courses required for this program may be transferable toward a limited number of associate and baccalaureate degrees.
 Contact advisor for information regarding transferability.

-CFA 1103 Tech Computer Fundamentals or higher-level computer course

-HIT 1023 Tech Law and Ethics in Healthcare
+HII 1023 iech Law and Ethics in Healthcare

 HIT 1033 Tech Medical Coding I

 HIT 1063 Tech Medical Office Procedures

-HIT 1133 Tech Medical Terminology or higher-level medical terminology
+HIT 1133 Tech Medical Terminology or higher-level

-COURCE
+medical terminology course

+One of the following courses: